-A huge factor in almost every preventative IT solution, whether it be your antivirus or your cloud backup, is that the developers behind it are playing an ongoing game of cat and mouse with cybercriminals.
-New viruses and threats come out all the time, exploits and security holes are discovered that need to be patched, and everything needs to be applied to your hardware/software to keep you and your data safe.
+A huge factor in almost every preventative IT solution, whether it be your antivirus or your cloud backup, is that the developers behind it are playing an ongoing game of cat and mouse with cyber criminals.
+New viruses and threats come out all the time.
+Additionally, exploits and security holes are discovered that need to be patched.
+Then, everything needs to be applied to your hardware/software to keep you and your data safe.

 That’s why it is crucial to monitor and manage every device and endpoint on your network.
 Every workstation, router, access point, server, firewall, and security solution needs to be carefully monitored and kept updated.
 Solutions that become so old that the developer chooses to no longer support them need to be retired and swapped out.